top of page

 That, in itself, is not necessarily a bad thing.
 But it still doesn't answer the following question: why should one care about other people, if they do not bring one the fun they so desire?
 This "religion" could create a future where only the most entertaining shall prosper, while those who bore most would be cast aside.
 I guess you can call it a Hedocracy — a regime where only the most entertaining reign supreme.
 And indeed, dismissing someone or something because they are boring, is a fallacy of its on.

 You can also say that such "hedocracies" already exist, especially among younger audiences.
-As we lose patience, our attention span decreases as well, leading to the social and even financial prosperity of many content creators; people who know exactly what duration their content should be, what it should contain to keep the viewers from watching other content, and so on.
-This is why, logically, we could say that books are becoming more and more something that belongs to the past, as it is replaced by virtual content one can access without the need to pay or to go to the nearest library.
+As we lose patience, our attention span decreases as well, leading to the social and even financial prosperity of many content creators.
+People who know exactly what duration their content should be, what it should contain to keep the viewers from watching other content, and so on.

 Anyways, I have to mention that the shorter people's attention spans will be, the less successful sites such as this would be.
 That is because of the sad truth that, short-term spikes of joy are for most far more desired than a long-time reading whose worth will only come at the end of the piece.
-Perhaps we won't need to write anymore, as the interest in reading will significantly decrease over the consumption of videos, embedded by large words and background music made to catch your attention.
+Perhaps we won't need to write anymore, as the interest in reading will significantly decrease over the consumption of videos, embedded with large words and background music made to catch your attention.

-Should we fail in giving the future generations a reason to enjoy extensive reading, than articles such as this, along with countless books, will be cast aside for content made to entertain more than to teach, educate, or make you contemplate.
+Should we fail in giving the future generations a reason to enjoy extensive reading, then articles such as this, along with countless books, will be cast aside for content made to entertain more than to teach, educate, or make you contemplate.

 Of course, there are still those who read a lot, but when you are to ask a person of the far future, should they watch a video or read an article, the probable reply might be the latter, for it is usually much more entertaining than mere reading.
-Videos, after all, have music in them, and save us the effort required for reading, for all we need to do is to listen — even when we can also do other activities while listening or watching said video.
+Videos, after all, have music in them, and save us the effort required for reading.
+All we need to do is to listen — even when we can also do other activities while listening or watching said video.

 Because of all of these reasons, the mere pursuit of pleasure is often insufficient in justifying the existence or the worth of other things in our lives, which are more often than not, important by themselves.
 Thanks to this shift in perspective, those who have the time and education can find jobs that they truly enjoy.
 The suffering can justify the rewarding end.